Discover Chemistry | Department of Chemistry | The University of Vermont(title)

 Summer Averill’s interest in chemistry blossomed while taking AP Chemistry at her high school.
 Ecstatic to continue her studies in chemistry at UVM, she found many opportunities in the organic chemistry lab of UVM assistant professor Adam Whalley.
 “Summer has been working closely with one of my fifth-year graduate students, Robert Miller, and together they have developed a new and efficient method for the synthesis and functionalization of a highly strained molecule known as tetrabenzo[8]circulene,” Whalley said.
 “This advancement will now allow us to begin testing this molecule as the active component in devices such as transistors and solar cells."

-Exploring the nexus of design and science
+Exploring the Nexus of Design and Science

 Alex Taylor

-Alex Taylor's personal pursuits in theatrical design, entrepreneurship and storytelling seemed at odds with his academic interests in chemistry.
+Alex Taylor's personal pursuits in theatrical design, entrepreneurship, and storytelling seemed at odds with his academic interests in chemistry.
 Ultimately it was his appreciation for the liberal arts and the guidance of Giuseppe Petrucci, a professor of analytical chemistry, that would help Taylor find sure footing at the nexus of design and science.
 Under Petrucci's advisement, Taylor embraced the dichotomy and created a scientific podcast, “Hidden Ocean,” for his thesis that explores marine chemistry through stories and interviews with scientists.
 “I’m seeing my two seemingly separate paths converge,” he says.
-Taylor graduated in 2020 with honors in chemistry, work experience at a Burlington chemistry startup, and more than 40 ptheatrical designs under his belt through his own company, ParadigmX.
-Next he’s headed to Berlin, Germany; “where I’ll be evolving my company to provide innovative storytelling through design for a number of clients in the chemical, photographic and startup spaces,” he says.
+Taylor graduated in 2020 with honors in chemistry, work experience at a Burlington chemistry startup, and more than 40 theatrical designs under his belt through his own company, ParadigmX.
+Next, he’s headed to Berlin, Germany; “where I’ll be evolving my company to provide innovative storytelling through design for a number of clients in the chemical, photographic and startup spaces,” he says.